ygfalcon/Solsniper-zero/README.md

    An example configuration file named `config.example.toml` is included in the project root.
-Run `cp config.example.toml config.toml` (or copy it to `config.yaml`) and edit the values.
+Run `cp config.example.toml config.toml` (or copy it to `config.yaml`).
+The bundled values use public RPC endpoints so a demo run works out of the box, but you must review and edit them before live trading.
 A high risk preset called `config.highrisk.toml` is also provided.
    The example configuration loads several built‑in **agents** that replace the previous static strategy modules.

 ## Paper Trading